 The Beech collection began in 1954 with just four specimens of European and American Beech.
-Since that time the collection has expanded and now features 18 different species of Beech.
-There is a great deal of variance among species in the Beech collection, from purple or multicolored foliage to slender, weeping, pendulous, or contorted forms. […]
+Since that time the collection has expanded and now features 18 different species of Beech. […]

 Natures Notebook: The Leaf That Refuses to Fall

 This time of year I like to take a leisurely hike through the woods whenever the weather permits.
 I find the forest to be uniquely beautiful and peaceful.
-The pace of many of the animals has slowed, the wildflowers have stopped producing their bouquets, and the leaves have fallen from the trees.
-Except, some haven’t. […]
+The pace […]

 Tales from the Bent Twig Trail: More Barking

 In my post last week I wrote about several of the trees that you can easily identify on the Bent Twig Trail by their bark.
-However, I forgot to include one of the most common on this trail: the Amercian Beech, Fagus grandifolia.
-Often growing in association with maple trees, our native beech trees have […]
+However, I forgot to include […]

 Tales from the Bent Twig Trail: Bridging the Gap

 I’m thinking about bridges today, perhaps because Bent Twig Trail has several of them.
 Each one spanning the ephemeral creek that snakes its way in this small forest fragment.
-In my role as the Interpretive Programs Manager for Bernheim, I have the great fortune not only of working in a beautiful place, but I also […]
+In […]